IshaanGhost/nexus-mail-guard/README.md

 - **🔒 Privacy-Focused** - Your emails are processed securely and not stored
 - **⚡ Client-Side Processing** - Fast, secure email classification in your browser
 - **🛡️ Error Handling** - Robust error handling with helpful user feedback
+- **🎨 Custom Branding** - Professional favicon and clean UI design
+- **🚀 Production Ready** - Fully deployed on Vercel with no external dependencies

 ## 🚀 Live Demo